Shimizu S-Pulse: Supporters

-In common with other J.League teams, S-Pulse have a colourful and noisy collection of supporters who follow the team around the country.
+In common with other J.League teams, Shimizu have a colourful and noisy collection of supporters who follow the team around the country.
 A supporter band is present at games home and away to help galvanise support and raise the decibel levels.
 The band models itself to a large degree after its Brazilian counterparts, and Latin rhythms and samba sounds predominate.
-For home games, S-Pulse's more vocal supporters gather in the second tier of The Kop; the stand behind the west goal at Nihondaira Stadium.
-Also in this area can be found S-Pulse's various organised supporter groups.
+For home games, Shimizu's more vocal supporters gather in the second tier of The Kop; the stand behind the west goal at Nihondaira Stadium.
+Also in this area can be found Shimizu's various organised supporter groups.
 These groups include fan clubs dedicated to specific players and are often identifiable by unique uniforms.
 These fan clubs work to organise events which include mass choreographed displays and the supporter band.
-Also housed in The Kop are S-Pulse's band of ultras, who each game take over a central area behind the goal which has been dubbed The Dragon Zone.
+Also housed in The Kop are Shimizu's band of ultras, who each game take over a central area behind the goal which has been dubbed The Dragon Zone.
 Often physical, it is not uncommon for the area to descend into a mosh pit after important goals, and signs posted around the stand inform and caution general supporters of the area's lively nature.
 The club's official fan club has several branches around the country, and S-Pulse supporters are officially listed as the team's twelfth player.